 So far, ReadyBoost is a great speed-boosting utility, but there is a catch; RAM is usually faster than USB storage.
-So, don't assume ReadyBoost will turn an ages-old Celeron into a brand new core i7 machine.
+So, don't assume ReadyBoost will turn an ages-old Celeron into a brand-new core i7 machine.
 ReadyBoost makes the system run faster, but it usually depends on the setup.
-This disk caching feature is beneficial if your system runs a slow hard drive or has a small amount of RAM.
-Also, if you are running Windows 10 on fairly standard hardware, then ReadyBoost will offer a nice performance enhancement.
+For example, this disk caching feature is beneficial if your system runs a slow hard drive or has a small amount of RAM.
+Also, if you run Windows 10 on fairly standard hardware, then ReadyBoost will offer a nice performance enhancement.

-Unfortunately, if you are running your Windows 10 on high-end hardware with a top of the range i7 CPU, then probably ReadyBoost won't offer much help.
+But, if you are running your Windows 10 on high-end hardware with a top-of-the-range i7 or i9 CPU, then ReadyBoost won't offer much help.
 If you have enough RAM, then it is better to store SuperFetch data on your system's RAM than on a USB flash drive.

 How Does ReadyBoost Work

-Just to clarify what we touched on above, ReadyBoost does not speed up RAM or process, but it enhances hard drive access times for minor random reads.
-It is also important to keep in mind that ReadyBoost is just a helper tool for SuperFetch.
-Its impact is most noticeable when starting huge disk-intensive applications, such as Microsoft Outlook and Adobe Photoshop, among others.
+Just to clarify what we touched on above, ReadyBoost does not speed up RAM or process but enhances hard drive access times for minor random reads.
+It is also important to remember that ReadyBoost is just a helper tool for SuperFetch.
+Therefore, its impact is most noticeable when starting huge disk-intensive applications, such as Microsoft Outlook, Adobe Photoshop, etc.

 The SuperFetch technology works perfectly while using the computer's hard disk for the cache, but as you know, hard disks rely on physically moving parts.
 This often limits the speed at which data is transmitted between RAM and the cache.
-This is the point where ReadyBoost comes into play, where it stores application data and files as cache in removable devices.
+This is where ReadyBoost comes into play, storing application data and files as cache in removable devices.

-We have found out that you can use both USB2 and USB3 ports with this feature on your desktop, as long as you have a USB flash drive for ReadyBoost.
-But since the USB3 port is much faster, we would recommend that you use it.
-You can also use a memory card for laptop computers.
+We have discovered that you can use both USB 2.0 and USB 3.0 ports with this feature on your desktop, as long as you have a USB flash drive for ReadyBoost.
+But since the USB 3.0 port is much faster, we recommend using it.
+You can also use a memory card for laptops.

-For it to work, you need to use a memory card or USB stick with at least 1gigabyte of free space depending on your RAM.
-Follow this rule of thumb: If your PC uses 1 gigabyte of built-in RAM, then your flash drive should have about 2 - 4 gigabytes of free space.
-The good thing is that you might not need to do any test since Windows 10 usually checks the performance of removable hardware automatically.
+For it to work, you need to use a memory card or USB stick with at least 1 gigabyte of free space, depending on your RAM.
+So follow this rule of thumb: If your PC uses 1 gigabyte of built-in RAM, then your flash drive should have about 2 - 4 gigabytes of free space.
+The good thing is that you might not need to do any tests since Windows 10 automatically checks the performance of removable hardware.

-If you are running a 32-bit version of Windows 10, and on FAT32 file system disks, you can only use up to 4 gigabytes of storage space for ReadyBoost, even if the disk itself is larger.
-You can also use the older FAT16 file system, only that you can use up to 2 gigabytes cache size.
+If you are running a 32-bit version of Windows 10 and on FAT32 file system disks, you can only use up to 4 gigabytes of storage space for ReadyBoost, even if the disk is larger.
+You can also use the older FAT16 file system, but you can only use up to 2 gigabytes of cache size.

-For 64-bit Windows, you can create up to 32 gigabytes of the cache and can be created on an NTFS-formatted removable device.
+For 64-bit Windows, you can create up to 32 gigabytes of the cache, and it can be created on an NTFS-formatted removable device.
 Windows 10 can also support the exFAT file system for ReadyBoost.

 How to Enable ReadyBoost

 Now that you know how the ReadyBoost feature works, let's activate it in Windows 10.
-To make sure that your PC is ready to use the ReadyBoost feature, you have to make sure that the SuperFetch or SysMain (depending on the Windows 10 version you are running) service is active.
-If you are using Windows 10 version 1809 or later, the service is referred to as SysMain.
+To make sure that your PC is ready to use the ReadyBoost feature, you have to ensure that the SuperFetch or SysMain (depending on the Windows 10 version you are running) service is active.
+If you use Windows 10 version 1809 or later, the service is called SysMain.

-Additionally, you need to make sure your computer meets the minimum requirements as we stated earlier.
-To use ReadyBoost, you need either an SD memory card, USB flash drive, or CF card.
-Your system will use any of these removable devices to function as a hard drive to boost disk read performance.
+Additionally, as we stated earlier, you need to make sure your computer meets the minimum requirements.
+To use ReadyBoost, you need an SD memory card, USB flash drive, or CF card.
+Your system will use any of these removable devices as a hard drive to boost disk read performance.

 How Check the Status of The SuperFetch Service?